codecentric/chaos-monkey-spring-boot/docs/README.md

 ## What is the goal of Chaos Monkey?
 Inspired by [PRINCIPLES OF CHAOS ENGINEERING](http://principlesofchaos.org/) and by my work in distributed system, with a focus on Spring Boot, I wanted to test the resulting applications better and especially during operation.

-After writing many unit and integration tests, a code coverage from 70% to 80%, this unpleasant feeling remains...how our baby behaves in production?<br><br>
+After writing many unit and integration tests, a code coverage from 70% to 80%, this unpleasant feeling remains, how our baby behaves in production?<br><br>
-Many questions remain unanswered....
+Many questions remain unanswered:
 - Will our fallbacks work?
 - How does the application behave with network latency?
 - What if one of our services breaks down?